 Step 3.
 Follow His Leading

 James 1:22 — “But be ye doers of the word, and not hearers only, deceiving your own selves.”

 Finally, don’t just hear what He has to say, do it!
 You know, you can read books all day long–but if you don’t act on the knowledge you gain by reading, what good has it really done?
 The same is true both of Bible reading and prayer time!
 When the Spirit of God speaks to your heart and teaches you through His Word, it’s for a purpose!
 God always desires action, according to James 1:22.
-The admonishment is that we not simply pay ear service to God and His Word, but that we act on it mightily, joyfully, and to the best of our ability.My love for Jesus Christ compels me to do the best I possibly can in all matters and area of life,… Click To Tweet
+The admonishment is that we not simply pay ear service to God and His Word, but that we act on it mightily, joyfully, and to the best of our ability.My love for Jesus Christ compels me to do the best I possibly can in all matters and area of life, and my business is no exception!
+Click To Tweet

 It is a tragic thing not to include the God of all glory into your professional life.
 Invite Him into the conference room.
 Invite Him into the office with you.

 Let God be the majority influence in your business–it will be so much better for it.

 Proverbs 3:5-6 — “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”

 Discussion Question: What changes has your business experienced since giving God the driver’s seat?
 Let us know in the comments below!